This is the prettiest Persimmon Salad with Lemon Vinaigrette to celebrate the beautiful Japanese fruit!

 Note that your persimmons (especially hachiay) must be ripe before you eat them, or you’ll have a very astringent, metallic flavor that can make your mouth feel a little tingly (if this happens, don’t worry, it will go away).

 The ingredients for this pretty fruit salad all pair well with the spiced flavors of persimmons.
-Here’s what you’ll need:
+Because it’s such a beautiful salad, it makes a wonderful addition to your holiday table!

 • Ricotta.
-I use vegan ricotta, but feta will also work.
-It’s rich and salty and adds a nice creaminess to the dish.
+I use vegan ricotta, but feta cheese will also work.
+It’s rich, and salty cheese adds a nice creaminess to the dish.
 If you want to keep this salad super light, you can omit the ricotta.

 • Nuts.
 Any kind of nut will work in this salad for crunch and extra fat.
 I like pistachios for the pretty color, but walnuts would be great too.